Book Review: "Gandhi - A Memoir" by William L. Shirer (1979)

 Shahaji follows his father in serving the Ahmednagar kingdom.
 Upon the collapse of the kingdom, Shahaji moves south to Bijapur and enlists as a soldier under the Sultan.
 He also takes another wife in Bijapur.
 Jijabai, who was pregnant with Shivaji, is left behind in his estate.
 She takes refuge at the fort of Shivner.

-Shivaji was born on 16th April 1627 (Wikipedia says 1630) and grows up in the fort of Shivner.
+Shivaji was born on 16th April 1627 (Wikipedia says 1630) and grew up in the fort of Shivner.
 Kincaid describes a prophecy of a Hindu revival circulating around the time of his birth.

 As the Moghul forces capture Shahaji’s lands, their commander looks for the landowner and his family.
 While they are able to capture Jijabai as a hostage, a six-year-old Shivaji gets smuggled out of their reach.
 Faithful servants would carry Shivaji from one hiding place to another until he reaches the age of ten.